GeorgeWLZD/market_basket_analysis/README.md

 FreshMart, a small-sized grocery chain, has been experiencing stagnating sales despite a steady flow of customers.
 Shoppers visit the store, buy what they came for, and leave without exploring additional product options.
 The management suspects that untapped cross-selling opportunities exist, but they lack the data-driven insights needed to optimize product placements and marketing efforts.

 The goal of this project is to uncover hidden purchasing patterns and recommend strategic business actions.
-By analyzing transaction data, we can:

-With the help of Power BI and Market Basket Analysis, this project extracts valuable insights to drive actionable business decisions for FreshMart.
+With the help of Power BI and market basket analysis this project extracts valuable insights to drive actionable business decisions for FreshMart.

 ## 2. Data Structure